CCS-BMS HCM Research Award

 All applications will be pre-screened for eligibility.
 Applications that are late, incorrectly formatted, incomplete and/or do not meet the basic eligibility criteria will not be considered for review.

 Peer review of all eligible applications will be conducted by a scientific review committee comprised of CCS members.
 Reviewers are selected for their subject matter expertise.
-The 2022 peer review committee members are Dr. Rafik Tadros (chair), Dr. Zachary Laksman, Dr. Seema Mital, and Dr. Anna Woo.
-All eligible proposals will be reviewed by at least threetwo members of the peer review committee
+The 2023 peer review committee members are Dr. Rafik Tadros (chair), Dr. Anna Woo, and Dr. Zachary Laksman.
+All eligible proposals will be reviewed by at least two members of the peer review committee.

 If you have any questions or require support preparing or submitting your application, please email firstname.lastname@example.org.